-In January 2010, the holders of the convertible debentures elected to exercise their conversion rights and were issued an aggregate of 999,997 Fund Units, in accordance with the conversion price of \$3.50 per unit provided in the convertible debentures.
+In January 2010, the holders of the convertible debentures elected to exercise their conversion rights and were issued an aggregate of 999,997 Fund Units, in accordance with the conversion price of \$3.50 per unit provided by the convertible debentures.
+On conversion, the equity amount of the convertible debentures was also transferred to Fund Unit capital.